gdelataillade/alarm/README.md

 | While playing other media|  ✅   | ✅       | ✅     | ✅
 | App killed               |  🤖   | 🤖       | 🤖     | ✅

-✅ : iOS and Android
+✅ : iOS and Android.\
-🤖 : Android only.
+🤖 : Android only.\
 Silenced: Means that the notification is not shown directly on the top of the screen.
 You have to go in your notification center to see it.

 ## ❓ FAQ